Minaparnian/WordTranslator/README.md

 # wordtranslate

-> Building a dictionary application where a user can enter a word and use a RESTful API to retrieve the word’s meaning and information about the word.knkjsdbhbsdm
+> Building a dictionary application where a user can enter a word and use a RESTful API to retrieve the word’s meaning and information about the word.

+# Buld with

+* Vue js
+* Vuex
+* Vue Router

 ## Build Setup